microsoft/MixedRealityToolkit/Sharing/Src/Source/Docs/ExtendedDocs/NetworkConnection.md

 ### MessageReliability
 Used to specify how hard the system should try to ensure that the messages arrive and arrive in order
 * *Unreliable:* Same as regular UDP, except that it will also discard duplicate datagrams.
 * *UnreliableSequenced:* Messages in the same channel will arrive in the sequence you sent it, but are not guaranteed to arrive.
 Out or order messages will be dropped.
 * *Reliable:* The message is sent reliably, but not necessarily in any order.
 * *ReliableOrdered:* Message is reliable and will arrive in the order you sent it with other messages in the channel.
 Messages will be delayed while waiting for out of order messages.
 * *ReliableSequenced:* Message is reliable and will arrive in the sequence you sent it with other messages in the channel.
-Out or order messages will be dropped
+Out or order messages will be dropped.

 ### MessageChannel
 Messages in the same channel sent with an ordered or sequenced level of reliability will arrive in the order sent.
-HoloToolkit.Sharing internal ones are defined here; user-defined channels should start at UserMessageChannelStart.
+MixedRealityToolkit.Sharing internal ones are defined here; user-defined channels should start at UserMessageChannelStart.
 Note that ordered messages in different channels can arrive in a different order from each other.
 This can create hard to find bugs, so only used channels other than Default for messages that really require it.
 * *Default:* The main channel for data
 * *Mouse:* Mouse position updates
 * *Avatar:* Traffic related to avatar position and movement